Zer0-Dayy/STM-Open-Library/HC-SR04 And HY-SRF05 Ultrasonic Sensors/README.md

-# Ultrasonic Sensor Driver (HC-SR04 style) for STM32
+# Ultrasonic Sensors Driver (HC-SR04 and HY-SRF05) for STM32

-This library measures distance using an HC-SR04-compatible ultrasonic sensor on STM32 microcontrollers.
+This library measures distance using any HC-SR04/HY-SRF05-compatible ultrasonic sensor on STM32 microcontrollers.
 It relies on **two hardware timers**—one for generating the TRIG pulse and one for capturing the ECHO signal—so timing is handled in hardware, keeping the CPU free and improving measurement stability.